GiancarlosIO/webpack-nexus/README.md

 That's it, happy coding! 🎉

-More commands are comming... ⏳
+More commands are coming... ⏳

 ## Stack used:
 - Webpack